fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-38. ### What is Single Page Applications in Laravel?
+38. ### What is Single Page Application in Laravel?

 ...